ukucukali/DesignPatterns/README.md

 + It allows you to represent real-world entities and their interactions in a simplified and more manageable way so it makes code more maintainable, extensible, and easier to manage.

 ### Encapsulation

++ Main goal to controll an object to hide parts of its state and behaviors from other objects, exposing only a limited interface to the rest of the program.
++ Private and protected keywords are use to restrict fully or partialy accesses to fields or methods.
++ Interfaces are contracts about interaction between objects.
+That is why interfaces only care about behaivors of object so fields cannot be declared in the interfaces or protocols

 ### Polymorphsim
 ### Inheritance